Last Updated: february 2026

 Scenario: Budget-Friendly Fence

 Tom wanted a 100-foot backyard fence on a tight budget.
-He chose treated pine posts with cedar panels.
-By selecting Grade B timber and spacing posts optimally, he kept costs under $1,200 while achieving a stable, attractive fence.
+He chose treated pine posts with cedar panels, selected Grade B timber, and spaced posts optimally to reduce material use without sacrificing stability.
+All in, he kept costs under $1,200—helped by doing the labour himself over a few weekends and being flexible with the design.

 Installation Techniques for Long-Lasting Fences